chris-clem/in2364-adl4cv/README.md

 - **contour_extraction.ipynb**: Extracts contours from DAVIS 2016 annotations for ground truth generation

 ## Dependencies
+> See spec-file_linux.txt for condaenv for ubuntu 16.04
-> See requirements.txt for condaenv
+> See spec-file_win64.txt for condaenv for windows 10

 ## Remarks